seung-lab/euclidean-distance-transform-3d/README.md

 The most expensive operation appears to be the Z scan of our 512x512x512 float cubes.
 This is almost certainly because of L1 cache misses.
 The X scan has a stride of 4 bytes and is very fast.
 The Y scan has a stride of 512\*4 bytes (2 KiB), and is also very fast.
 The Z scan has a stride of 512\*512\*4 bytes (1 MiB) and seems to add 3-5 seconds to the running time.
 The L1 cache on the tested computer is 32kB.
 I considered using half precision floats, but that would only bring it down to 512KiB, which is still a cache miss.

+For our use case, this EDT implementation is probably fast enough.
+I have found that for 512<sup>3</sup> voxels, the dominant factor now is by far the fast masking operation (81 out of 90 seconds for 300 labels).
+However, there is a class of algorithms  by Hongkai Zhao [8]\[9] called the "fast sweep" method for Eikonal equations (i.e. superset of boundary distance equations) that appear to reduce the number of sweeps from two per a dimension to one.
+Therefore, I expect that an implementation of fast sweep would improve the EDT by a factor of about 2.

 ### References

 1. M. Sato, I. Bitter, M.A.
 Bender, A.E.
 Kaufman, and M. Nakajima.
 "TEASAR: Tree-structure Extraction Algorithm for Accurate and Robust Skeletons".
 Proc.
 8th Pacific Conf. on Computer Graphics and Applications.
 Oct.
 2000. doi: 10.1109/PCCGA.2000.883951 ([link](https://ieeexplore.ieee.org/abstract/document/883951/))